andrewtavis/pltviz/README.md

 # To-Do [`↩`](#contents) <a id="to-do"></a>

+Please see the [contribution guidelines](https://github.com/andrewtavis/pltviz/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
+Work that is in progress or could be implemented includes:

 - Adding standardized examples of further plots and visualizations

 - Finishing the coloration on the outer ring of [pltviz.pie](https://github.com/andrewtavis/pltviz/tree/main/pltviz/plot/pie)